 Referrals are very important for businesses.

-Some consumers create long-detailed reviews about a product or service on social media.
+Some create long-detailed reviews about a product or service on social media.
 Others simply post a photo with the caption “highly recommended,” which can already be enough to drive customers to your website or physical store.

 Your social media marketing strategy should also feature user-generated content on your accounts to encourage customers to post or make a recommendation about your gym.